• Aarp Logo Red

 What should I pack for my trip to Vietnam?

 Packing depends on the season, your travel style, and the destinations you'll visit.
-General travel essentials include comfortable clothing, good walking shoes, a power adapter, a camera, weather-appropriate attire for the season you're traveling, and attire appropriate for visiting religious sites, which can also double as a nice outfit for a night out!
+General travel essentials include comfortable clothing, good walking shoes, a power adapter, a camera, weather-appropriate attire (for the season you're traveling), and attire appropriate for visiting religious sites.
 For more tips, visit our guide on What to Pack for a Guided Tour.

 What should I wear when visiting religious or cultural sites in Vietnam?